 Kony 2012 ESL Lesson Plan: Intervention Debate

-Student B has sent you a link to the Kony 2012 video.
+Student A: Student B has sent you a link to the Kony 2012 video.
 You disliked the video for two reasons: 1) the campaign itself is dumb, and 2) the West shouldn’t get involved in Africa’s problems.
 Spend a minute thinking of ways to support these two statements.
 Your partner will start the conversation.

-You have just sent your friend, Student A, a link to the Stop Kony video.
+Student B: You have just sent your friend, Student A, a link to the Stop Kony video.
 You support the campaign.
 Spend a minute thinking of reasons why the campaign is good, and why it’s important to help Africa.
 When ready, ask your partner what he/she thought of the video.

 Kony 2012 ESL Lesson Plan: Slacktivism